Hofstede’s 6 Cultural Dimensions Examples

 (Prefer To Work Independently or Interdependently)

-Individualism and collectivism are the most significant cultural dimensions that separate the society where people prefer to work personally or interdependently.
-According to Hofstede’s model, a high score in the country indicates individualistic culture.
-On the other hand, the low score indicates collectivistic culture.
-Hofstede’s cultural dimensions theory encourages collectivistic culture, so the members of an individualistic society should understand that they are part of a larger group.
-Therefore, they should pay all-out efforts to achieve a shared goal.
-Tuckman’s communication model discusses how to work together in a group to achieve common goals.
+Individualism and collectivism are the most significant cultural dimensions that separate societies in which people prefer to work individually or interdependently.
+According to Hofstede’s model, a high score in a country indicates an individualistic culture.
+On the other hand, the low score suggests a collectivistic culture.
+Hofstede’s cultural dimensions theory emphasizes collectivism, so members of an individualistic society should understand that they are part of a larger group.
+Therefore, they should make all-out efforts to achieve a shared goal.
+Tuckman’s communication model discusses how to work together in a group to reach common goals.

 Individualism

-Individualism refers to the individualistic culture of society where people prefer to work separately and seek freedom in the workplace.
-Individualistic members like to work alone and seek credit for their work.
+Individualism refers to a culture in which people prefer to work independently and seek freedom in the workplace.
+Individualistic members prefer working alone and seek credit for their work.
 In this culture, task prevails over relationships in the workplace.
 People in individualistic cultures do not want to work in groups, so they set independent goals and appreciate freedom.
 Thus, they are assertive, self-reliant, competitive, and value individual achievement.

 Individualistic Countries Examples

-Usually, individualist cultures are prevalent in western countries.
-For example, the United States, Australia, United Kingdom, Canada, Netherlands, New Zealand, and Ireland are individualistic countries.
-According to Hofstede’s Dimensions of National Culture, the United States scores 91, following Australia with 90, the United Kingdom with 89, Canada with 80, the Netherlands with 80, New Zealand with 79, and Ireland with 70.
-Therefore, people from these countries prefer to work alone and foster independent achievement.
+Usually, individualist cultures are prevalent in Western countries.
+For example, the United States, Australia, the United Kingdom, Canada, the Netherlands, New Zealand, and Ireland are individualistic countries.
+According to Hofstede’s Dimensions of National Culture, the United States scores 91, followed by Australia with 90, the United Kingdom with 89, Canada with 80, the Netherlands with 80, New Zealand with 79, and Ireland with 70.
+Therefore, people from these countries prefer working alone and value independent achievement.

 Individualistic Countries Examples